JinJieBeWater/dono/README.md

 ## Database Setup

-This project uses SQLite with Drizzle ORM.
+This project uses Cloudflare D1 as the database backend.

-1. Start the local SQLite database (optional):
-   D1 local development and migrations are handled automatically by Alchemy during dev and deploy.

-2. Update your `.env` file in the `apps/server` directory with the appropriate connection details if needed.
+1. Update your `.env` file in the `apps/server` directory with the appropriate connection details.

-3. Apply the schema to your database:
+2. Apply the schema to your database:

 ```bash
 pnpm run db:push